Phoenixton/RPG/Readme.md

 ## Resources used

-I took a lot of art from [OpenGameArt](http://opengameart.org/) in order to try the code written, so all credit goes there.
+A lot of the artwork for the game was taken from [OpenGameArt](http://opengameart.org/) and used in order to test the code.